Hip Replacement Device

 Which artificial hips are the subject of injury claims?

-The hip implants that are subject of many lawsuits are the metal-on-metal (MoM) models where metal composes both the ball and socket parts of the joint.
-When the components move, they can cause unintended grinding and premature failure.
-Lawsuits claim manufacturers deceptively marketed these all-metal joints as longer-lasting and with fewer complications than competitor models.
+The hip implants that are subject of numerous lawsuits are the Metal-on-metal (MoM) models where metal composes both the ball and socket parts of the joint.
+When the components move, they could cause accidental grinding and premature failure.

 The following is a list of artificial hip manufacturers and the models under recall or which are the subject of legal action.

 |Meridian TMZF||R3 Acetabular*|

 |LFIT Anatomic CoCr V40 femoral head|

 This is only a sample of the MoM hip implants that are or were in use when these issues came to light.
 If you have a different brand of MoM implant, you might still be eligible for compensation if you suffered serious complications and damages.